Ogro-Projukti/django-udp-discovery-client/README.md

 # django-udp-discovery-client

-A Django client library for discovering django-udp-discovery servers on LAN using UDP multicast/broadcast protocols.
+A pure Python client library for discovering `django-udp-discovery` servers on local networks using UDP broadcast.
+This library works as a standalone Python package and does not require Django.

 ## Features

-- UDP-based service discovery on local networks
+- **UDP-based service discovery** - Discover `django-udp-discovery` servers on local networks
-- Simple and lightweight client implementation
-- Django integration ready
-- Cross-platform support (Windows, Linux, macOS)
+- **Multi-interface support** - Automatically discovers servers across all network interfaces
+- **Pure Python library** - No Django required (works with any Python script)
+- **Simple API** - Easy-to-use `discover()` and `discover_one()` functions
+- **Cross-platform** - Works on Windows, Linux, and macOS
+- **Configurable** - Environment variable support and runtime configuration
+- **Robust error handling** - Graceful failure with comprehensive logging

 ## Installation